Alex Vaughan is an award winning portrait and documentary photographer based in Sydney, Australia.

 It’s been almost four years now since he passed.
 And two key things remain… The memories in my head of our time together, and the physical evidence of his life – notes, bits and pieces, videos and photographs.
 These are precious items.
 Some of my favourite videos and photographs are not even special occasions, they’re beautiful little moments.
 Snippets of life.
 The everyday.
 A place and time never to be repeated.

 It’s fair to say that this very much forms the basis for my approach to my work and how I see the world.

 Alex Vaughan - Biography

-This year her series 'In Their Element' was the featured project in Capture Magazine's (Australia’s top selling pro photography magazine) May/June issue.
+In 2017, her personal series 'In Their Element' was the featured project in Capture Magazine's May/June issue.